Computer Aided Design and Engineering Technology - Product Design Option (CAD.PDO.AAS)

 This program leads to an associate in applied science degree with a specialization in CAD Product Design.
 Program graduates are encouraged to transfer to one of OCC’s four-year university partners and continue their education in Engineering Technology; however, graduates are prepared for occupations and careers in manufacturing industries.
-Reverse engineering and rapid prototyping further enhance the learning experience.
+Rapid prototyping and co-op opportunities further enhance the learning experience.

-The Product Design option focuses on the foundation in utilizing the computer as a tool in engineering analysis, design, machine tool, robotics, industrial technology, and manufacturing systems.
+The Product Design option focuses on Advanced Part Design for product development, modeling techniques, building parametric models, data organization, and design animation.
+This option also introduces procedures involved in tool & dies design.
 Students will apply knowledge of systems, software configurations and design principles in solving increasingly complex product design problems involving various manufacturing materials.

 |CAD 1101||Introduction to CAD||4|

 |CAD 1105||Animation Design||3|

 |or CAD 2105||Simulation for Design and Manufacturing||3|

 |CAD 1201||Introduction to Engineering Graphics||4|